Appeals Process After a Denied Asylum Application

 This is done by completing Form EOIR-26 from the EOIR website, preparing a copy of the immigration court’s asylum denial, and submitting Form EOIR-27 if you are represented by counsel (strongly recommended).

-You will need to meet a strict deadline: The B.I.A. must receive your package no later than the 30th calendar day from the date of the Immigration Judge’s order (the day it was rendered orally or mailed).
+You will need to meet a strict deadline: Currently, the B.I.A. must receive your package no later than the 30th calendar day from the date of the Immigration Judge’s order (the day it was rendered orally or mailed).
 Make sure to send the package in a manner that can be tracked, such as with a package service or by certified U.S. mail.
+(If proposed new government rules go through, the 30 days could be reduced to 10 days, but a federal judge has put a hold on this change so far.)

 2. If B.I.A. accepts your case: file a legal brief

-The second part of the appeal ordinarily takes place within about two months, when your attorney is requested to file a legal brief on your behalf—that is, a written argument about why the Immigration Judge was wrong in denying you asylum.
-Your attorney will be given three weeks (21 days) in which to submit this.
+As the second part of the appeal, your attorney will be requested to file a legal brief on your behalf—that is, a written argument about why the Immigration Judge was wrong in denying you asylum.
+Your attorney will, under new rules effective in 2026, be given 20 days in which to submit this.
+The government will have to submit its brief on the same schedule, meaning your attorney won't get to see the government's brief before drafting yours.

 If You Are Denied by the B.I.A.—Appeal to Federal Court